Connecting education and the workplace

 - Search for jobs — new positions are advertised daily on Student Hub.
 Listed here you will find local, national and international based jobs from casual work during study to exclusive career opportunities for USC graduates.

-- Career Development Team Assistants run a library drop-in service for those who require a quick check of their job applications.
-These are available Monday, Wednesday and Friday from 12.30–2pm.
+- Career Development Team Drop-in service for those who require a quick check of their job applications, details below.

 - Specific one-on-one sessions can be booked for assistance with resumes, job applications, interviewing and job search.
 Please select application/resume appointment in your Student Hub booking.